Identification and Calculators

 A secondary forms of identification is required if the name on your government-issued identification is not in English/Latin alphabet, or lacks either a photo or a signature (but should not lack both.)

-If you are testing in your home country, acceptable types of identification include:
+If you are testing in your Country of Citizenship, acceptable types of identification include:

 - Driver’s license